 Rosanna Staffa

 Rosanna Staffa is an Italian-born playwright and author.
-Her debut novel, The War Ends At Four, was published by Regal House Publishing on May 10, 2023.
+Her debut novel, The War Ends At Four, published by Regal House Publishing is a winner of International Impact Book Award, Story Trade Awards, Person of The Year and Regal Summit Lit Book Awards 2024..

 Her essay ‘Holy’ is a prize winner in the TSR Review and nominated for the 2022 Notable in Best American Essays.
 Her work can be found in the Best Small Fictions Anthology 2021.
 Rosanna is a recipient of Honorable Mention for The Tiferet Journal 2019 Writing Contest Award.
 She is a Short Story Finalist for The Masters Review Anthology and for the 47th New Millennium Writing Awards.
 Pushcart Prize nominee.